marufk21/F1-Racing-Extension/README.md

 If you would like to modify or contribute to the F1 Racing Extension, follow these steps to get started:

-- Clone this project's GitHub repository or download the ZIP file.
+- Clone this project GitHub repository or download the ZIP file.
 - Run `npm install` to install dependencies.
 - Use `npm run dev` to start the development server.
 - Edit the code and save your changes.
 You can see the changes by refreshing your browser.